Michael K. Mansour, MD, PhD

 Michael attended Bowdoin College in Brunswick, Maine then matriculated into the combined MD/PhD program at Boston University School of Medicine.
 His graduate thesis focused on innate immune responses to the human fungal pathogen, Cryptococcus neoformans.
 After completing internal medicine residency at the MGH, Michael served as Chief Medical Resident at the MGH and then completed the combined Harvard Infectious Diseases fellowship program.
 Michael is now a faculty member in the Division of Infectious Diseases at the MGH, where his clinical focus is Transplant Infectious Diseases.
 As a physician-scientist, he believes in addressing unmet clinical needs by developing translational research programs.
 Michael also enjoys teaching clinical trainees as well as Harvard Medical School students.
 When not thinking about innate immunity and invasive fungal infections, he likes to explore black and white photography.

 Amir grew up in a small city in the Northwestern part of Iran, Bukan.
 His bachelor’s and master’s were in plant breeding and plant biotechnology, respectively.
 He got a PhD in scholarship in medical mycology from Amsterdam University in June 2016.
 After graduating on December 9, 2019, he joined Dr. Perlin’s lab, where he studied the mechanisms underpinning tolerance, persistence, and resistance to antifungal drugs.
-Since we found that antifungla persistence and resistance are heightened in the context of innate immune cells, I was passionate to study the complex interaction of antifungal, yeast pathogens, and host cells in more detail and therefore joined Dr. Mansour’s lab in November 2022.
+Since he found that antifungal persistence and resistance are heightened in the context of innate immune cells, he was passionate to study the complex interaction of antifungal, yeast pathogens, and host cells in more detail and therefore joined Dr. Mansour’s lab in November 2022.
 He really enjoys scientific discussions with Dr. Mansour and seeing his passion and enthusiasm to focus on novel and complex concepts intensified his motivation.

 During his free time, he likes to watch movies, walk, and sometimes cook.
 He also enjoys reading articles and discussing the findings with his peers.